sumitrj/Workshops/IoT-Firebase/README.md

 ## Create an Account

 Creating a Firebase account is simple.
-You can register using an existing Google account at https://firebase.google.com/
+You can register using an existing Google account [here](https://firebase.google.com/)

 Before we can connect to our Firebase database with Python, we need to download a couple of helper modules.
 We are going to use pip to install them.